AAli107/Consyl-Engine/README.md

 ## Raycast2D.cs

-It's a small but useful tool that is used in a lot of game which fires an invisible line from a location and returns true if it hits a Game Object.
+It's a small but useful tool that is used in a lot of games which fires an invisible line from a location and returns true if it hits a Game Object.

-When creating a Raycast2D object, you need to type the parameters for it's constructor (it has two constructors):
+When creating a Raycast2D object, you need to type the parameters for its constructor (it has two constructors):

 1. **start** - The start location of the Raycast.
 2. **end** - The end location of the Raycast.
-3. **ignoredObjects [Only in one of the constructors]** - It's the Array of Game Objects that the Raycast would ignore and not hit it.
+3. **ignoredObjects [Only in one of the constructors]** - It's the Array of Game Objects that the Raycast would ignore and not hit.
 4. **drawDebug [OPTIONAL]** - Whether you want the Raycast to be visible or not.